uos/minot/docs/docs/index.md

 **How?**

 Minot is a collection of binaries and libraries.
 They can be used in your existing ROS1 or ROS2 nodes or completely separate from any system.
 This allows cross-ROS communication using its own networking layer without adding dependencies.
-With Minot you can also write, test and debug ROS perception nodes without needing ROS on your system (currently Rust-only).
+With Minot, you can also write, test and debug ROS perception nodes without needing ROS on your system (currently Rust-only).
 This is especially useful for testing, where determinism is essential.
 When you are done, just comment out a few lines or change a compile flag and you are ready to run your node in ROS.

 There are 3 features.
 They can be used standalone but when combined, they enable superpowers.